floatdrop/jsot-bh/readme.md

 ## TODO:

- * [ ] Backwards compatibility testing (92 / 150 tests from BH are green)
+ * [x] Backwards compatibility testing
- * [ ] Return object from matcher should be interpreted like new bemjson
+ * [x] Return object from matcher should be interpreted like new bemjson
  * [ ] 100% coverage

 ## API